 In another life I think I’d like to be a travel writer…any excuse to be out on an adventure.
 I’d take my family, they’re the best company.

-Wendy Calder’s Open Studio Weekend takes place next weekend from Friday 9th to Sunday 11th November with lots of other great local makers showcasing their handcrafted gifts as well as tea and cake.
+Wendy Calder’s Open Studio Weekend takes place at her studio every year during the 2nd weekend of November with lots of other great local makers showcasing their handcrafted gifts (including me) and lots of tea and cake.
 All proceeds from the cake and tea sales go towards Alzheimer’s Society.
 You can find out more about the event and her courses and workshops on her Facebook page.